Clay-Ferguson/quantizr/docs/docker-install.md

 # How to Install Docker & Docker Compose

 There's nothing in this file specific to Quanta.
-This information is just purely about how to install Docker and Docker Compose, and would be the same for any Ubuntu 22.04 user.
+This information is just purely about how to install Docker and Docker Compose, and would be the same for any Ubuntu 22.04 instance.
 This file is provided just as a quick reference.

 # Prerequisite

     sudo apt update
     sudo apt upgrade
     sudo apt install curl

 # Installing Docker